wrf/pdbcolor/README.md

 ![likelihood_color_scheme_w_tree_v2.png](https://github.com/wrf/pdbcolor/blob/master/svg/likelihood_color_scheme_w_tree_v2.png)

-Detailed instructions are currently in the [heteropecilly github repo](https://github.com/wrf/heteropecilly)

 The workflow is meant to begin from a supermatrix, meaning a lot of other data need to be generated and organized and assumes that most proteins in the supermatrix are trimmed or are incomplete.
-Briefly, the steps required are:
+The steps required are:

 1) Starting from a protein supermatrix ( see [supermatrix repo for scripts to manipulate matrices](https://github.com/wrf/supermatrix) ), run `RAxML` to get sitewise likelihoods of the entire dataset, then convert that output to tabular using the `sitewise_ll_to_columns.py` script.
+For example, using the [Simion 2017 dataset](https://github.com/psimion/SuppData_Metazoa_2017):

+`raxmlHPC-PTHREADS-SSE3-8.2.11 -f G -s simion2017_97sp_401632pos_1719genes.phy -m PROTGAMMALG -z tree_97sp_CAT.rooted_combined.tre -n simion2017_fullset -T 6`

+`./sitewise_ll_to_columns.py RAxML_perSiteLLs.simion2017_fullset > RAxML_perSiteLLs.simion2017_fullset.tab`

-2) Because constant sites may still receive lnL values from RAxML (which is biologically meaningless) these should be recoded to a value indicating they are constant using the `sitewise_recode_constant_sites.py` [script](https://github.com/wrf/heteropecilly/blob/master/sitewise_recode_constant_sites.py).
+2) Because constant sites may still receive lnL values from RAxML (which is biologically meaningless) these should be recoded to a value indicating they are constant using the `sitewise_recode_constant_sites.py` [script](https://github.com/wrf/pdbcolor/blob/master/sitewise_scripts/sitewise_recode_constant_sites.py).
 Using the matrix and the tabular likelihoods, recode constant sites and generate a new tabular output file that can be used in step 5.

+`sitewise_recode_constant_sites.py -a simion2017_97sp_401632pos_1719genes.fasta -l RAxML_perSiteLLs.simion2017_fullset.tab > RAxML_perSiteLLs.simion2017_fullset_const_recoded.tab`

 3) Split the supermatrix into taxa [with this script](https://github.com/wrf/supermatrix/blob/master/split_supermatrix_to_taxa.py), where a fasta file is generated for each taxon and each protein gets a unique name based on the partition.

+`split_supermatrix_to_taxa.py -a simion2017_97sp_401632pos_1719genes.fasta.gz -p simion2017_partitions.txt -d simion2017_taxa`

 4) Using `blastp`, align the proteins against a protein set from a reference taxon that has crystal structures of the proteins of interest (probably human) and where the proteins in the reference set are complete, meaning untrimmed.

+`blastp -query simion2017_taxa/Homo_sapiens.fasta.nogaps -db human_uniprot.fasta -outfmt 6 -max_target_seqs 1 > simion2017_taxa/hsapiens_vs_uniprot_blastp.tab`

 5) With the blast results, generate an alignment of each protein with the reference and a line of the recoded sitewise likelihoods (with `blast_to_align_pairs.py`).
 Files will be automatically named and contain exactly three fasta entries, the trimmed protein from the supermatrix (which will have gaps), the full protein (the protein of interest that presumably has a crystal structure), and the sitewise likelihoods that should match the trimmed protein.
 This alignment file is the input for `pdb_log_likelihood.py`.

+`blast_to_align_pairs.py -b simion2017_taxa/hsapiens_vs_uniprot_blastp.tab -q simion2017_taxa/Homo_sapiens.fasta.nogaps -s human_uniprot.fasta -r simion2017_taxa/Homo_sapiens.fasta -l RAxML_perSiteLLs.simion2017_fullset_const_recoded.tab`

 6) Run `pdb_log_likelihood.py` to recode the ATOM records in the PDB file of the protein of interest.
 7) View in PyMOL, and run the `color_by_likelihood.py` script in the PyMOL console.